Taking The 'Journey' Through Alzheimer's Together

 They're doing their best to live a normal life, but they've had to adjust to losses day by day and year by year.
 For example, Pansy doesn't cook any more.
 Winston points to the stove in the kitchen of their suburban home, north of Los Angeles.
 "No knobs," he says.
 "We just take off all the knobs because with this disease, Pansy might come in and turn [it] on.
 Gas may be escaping.
 Anything could happen."

-Winston calls this one of the "little things" that has changed for the couple since Pansy's diagnosis eight years ago.
+Winston calls this one of the "little things" that have changed for the couple since Pansy's diagnosis eight years ago.
 But the list of "little things" keeps getting longer.
 Pansy used to talk more.
 She's pretty quiet now.
 Pansy used to pay the bills.
 Now Winston does.
 She used to do the laundry.
 That's also Winston's job now, though Pansy doesn't want to hear it.

 Read More About The Greenes